roman-milk/roman-milk.github.io/a-weird-one.md

  "Oh Bobby honey; for that you get to have my ass."

  As I stood up to claim my prize I heard Tom say, "Maybe, but not now."
 I looked and saw him coming down the stairs.
 "If you are hard enough to do Gail's butt you are hard enough to go back upstairs.
 Mom is still in her 'needing' condition."
-Report_Story #3